- Where do MCB students come from?

 A file will generally not be reviewed until all application materials have been received.

-All accepted Ph.D. candidates are fully supported for the duration of their study.
-Students are eligible for teaching and research assistantships that include tuition, curriculum fee, health insurance, dental coverage, and an annual stipend (Current annual stipend of $26,239.20).
+All accepted Ph.D. candidates are fully supported for the first five years of their study as long as they remain in good academic standing.
+Students are eligible for teaching and research assistantships that include tuition credit, health insurance, dental and vision coverage, and an annual stipend (Current annual stipend of $29,733.60).
 Once a dissertation lab is selected, students are supported by research assistantships or fellowships.
-All students are required to serve as teaching assistants, generally during their first year.
+All students are required to have some teaching experience, generally as a Teaching Assistant during their first year.

 The MCB graduate program recruits students from various universities in the United States and abroad.
 Students entering the program within the past three years received their undergraduate degrees from institutions in the following U.S. states: